pauliheikkila/faultystudentrecord/docs/report_010.md

 ## Credit

 *List all researchers who contributed to this disclosure.*
-Captain Jack Sparrow
-All the gone rum.

 *If you found the vulnerability with a specific tool, you can also credit this tool.*
-Cybernetic Rubber Ducky of Encryption

 ## Contact

 [contact]